Presenting and submitting your dissertation for examination

 Your supervisor will discuss suitable examiners with you and put forward proposals to your head of school, at least four weeks before you intend to submit your work for examination.

-- Submit a softbound copy of your dissertation for each examiner (normally one external and one internal) to the Academic Quality and Policy Office, either in person or by post.
+- Submit a softbound copy of your dissertation for each examiner (normally one external and one internal) either in person or by post.
 A copy is not required for an Independent Chair (if you have one).